krishhn13/My-LeetCode/README.md

 Hi! 👋 I'm **Krishan Kumar Sah**, a passionate developer honing my skills through daily LeetCode challenges.
 This repository is my personal collection of solutions to LeetCode problems, implemented primarily in **Java**.
 I aim to solve problems regularly, focusing on clean, efficient code with explanations for different approaches (e.g., brute-force vs. optimized).

 Whether you're preparing for coding interviews or just want to practice algorithms, feel free to explore, fork, or contribute!
-Solutions are organized for easy navigation—both by problem ID and by topic.
+Solutions are organized for easy navigation - both by problem ID and by topic.

 ## 📁 Repository Structure